YZnoodle/YZnoodle.github.io/_posts/2/2020-1-29-Dialogue-Manager-and-Parser.md

 title: Reusable json dialogue parser
 category: [code]
 ---
-**Overview**
-This is a dialogue manager I created in Godot.
-This dialogue manager is reusable and allows quick creation of mini games.
+This dialogue manager created in Godot is reusable and allows quick creation of mini games.
 It comprises a simple dialogue GUI and a json parser.

 <!--more-->